-Career planning resources and tools are available to all students and alumni and can be accessed anytime via GGU Careers.
+Career planning resources and tools are available to all students and alumni and can be accessed anytime via GGU Careers, GGU's online career portal.
 Our virtual career center includes job and internship listings, an events calendar, and access to online resources.
 New students will automatically be enrolled in GGU Careers during their first term of enrollment.
 Alumni and current students can also register at any time by visiting the website.